Mauricio Taricco: West Ham United

-On 19 November 2004, shortly after being a free agent, Taricco signed for West Ham United.
+On 19 November 2004, shortly after being made a free agent, Taricco signed for West Ham United.
 He made his debut for the League Championship club as a starter in the Dockers derby against Millwall only two days after signing, but tore his hamstring and was replaced in the first half.
 Although the injury would have had him sidelined for eight weeks, he offered to have his contract with the club cancelled, which the club accepted, claiming he would not be able to contribute if he was having treatment for over two months.
 At the time, Alan Pardew, his manager, commented that it was one of the most honest things he had ever known a footballer to do.
 Shortly after, he confirmed his retirement from professional football.

 Italian amateur football

-Taricco, who had stated his desire to play in Italian football during his Tottenham Hotspur tenure, joined amateur Sardinian club AS Villasimius in 2005, who then competed in Eccellenza Sardinia, in the fifth tier of Italian football.
+Taricco, who had stated his desire to play in Italian football during his Tottenham Hotspur tenure, joined amateur Sardinian club Villasimius in 2005, who then competed in Eccellenza Sardinia, in the fifth tier of Italian football.
 He stayed at the club for four years before joining Castiadas, who also played at Eccellenza Sardinia, on 6 August 2009.
-In November 2009, he left Castiadas in order to become assistant manager to Gus Poyet, his former teammate at Tottenham Hotspur, at English team Brighton & Hove Albion.
+In November 2009, he left Castiadas in order to become assistant manager to Gus Poyet, his former teammate at Tottenham Hotspur, at EFL League One club Brighton & Hove Albion.

 Brighton & Hove Albion

-Despite joining Brighton & Hove Albion as assistant manager, Taricco returned to professional football after almost six years from his last professional appearance starting at left-back for an FA Cup clash against Woking on 16 November 2010, with Brighton & Hove Albion winning the game on penalties.
+Despite joining Brighton & Hove Albion as assistant manager, Taricco returned to professional football after almost six years from his last professional appearance starting at left-back for an FA Cup fixture against Woking on 16 November 2010, with Brighton winning the game on penalties.
 He was sent off for a second bookable offence after 105 minutes.
-Taricco also played four league matches as Brighton & Hove Albion won the 2010–11 Football League One title.
+Taricco went on to play four league matches as Brighton won the League One title.

-After playing less than an hour in a 3–1 defeat against Crystal Palace on 27 September 2011 and not featuring in the playing squad against his former club Ipswich Town, Taricco announced his retirement from professional football on 3 October 2011, only to come back out of retirement weeks after when he played against Birmingham City on 29 October.
+After playing less than an hour in a 3–1 defeat against Crystal Palace on 27 September 2011, and not featuring in the playing squad against his former club Ipswich Town, Taricco announced his retirement from professional football on 3 October 2011, only to come back out of retirement weeks after when he played against Birmingham City on 29 October.
 He was sent off again, this time receiving a straight red card, during the 3–0 away defeat to Championship League leaders Southampton on 19 November.
 Taricco played his last match in a 3–0 win against Southampton on 2 January 2012.